 The American Hereford Association headquarters is located in Kansas City, Mo., and housing for a two 1/2-month period could be difficult to find.
-If applicant does not have accommodations, the director of youth activities will work with him/her on locating sufficient housing.
+If the applicant does not have accommodations, the director of youth activities will work with him/her on locating sufficient housing.

 The youth activities internship requires excellent written and oral communication skills, as one will be expected to write letters, e-mail correspondence and news releases, update social media outlets and Web site and communicate on a daily basis with junior exhibitors, parents and state association leadership.

 Experience and familiarity with conducting shows.
 Applicant must feel comfortable at shows and have basic knowledge of how a show operates.
 Ability to travel nationwide by car or plane to cover state and regional shows as needed.
-At certain times, intern will be expected to travel alone to represent the American Hereford Association at the event.
+At certain times, the intern will be expected to travel alone to represent the American Hereford Association at the event.